 - Related Entries

 First, in public health the object of concern is populations, not individuals.
 Public health is, by its very nature, a public, communal good, where the benefits to one person cannot readily be individuated from those to another, though its burdens and benefits often appear to fall unevenly on different sub-groups of the population.
 This raises a particular set of justificatory challenges public health ethics has to address: who is public health good for?
 Whose health are we concerned with, and what sacrifices is it acceptable to ask of individuals in order to achieve it?
 Is there a difference between public health and population health?
 And why is public health a good worth promoting?
-Any answer to these questions has to take account of the fact that public health measures are often based on the prospect of benefit to individuals, not immediately securable benefits.
+Any answer to these questions has to take account of the fact that public health measures are often based on prospective benefits, not immediately securable benefits.

 Second, promoting public health involves a high degree of commitment to the prevention of disease and injury.
 However, although much of the discussion surrounding public health focuses primarily on this preventive aspect, public health agencies and services also involve diagnosing and treating illnesses, with all the attendant clinical services that those activities require.
 Indeed, increasingly national health systems are understood to include both preventive functions and the delivery of personal medical services.
 Often, these functions and services are integrated under a common political or administrative structure.
 Depending on the specific context in which population health is to be improved, separating public health services and functions from personal medical care services and functions may or may not make sense.
 That said, policies and programs whose aim is to prevent illness and injury are paradigmatically the territory of public health.
 Certainly, no other social institution is generally recognized as so clearly having this remit.

 Third, as noted previously, achieving good public health results frequently requires government action: many public health measures are coercive or are otherwise backed by the force of law.
 Public health is focused on regulation and public policy, and relies less often on individual actions and services.
 In this as in all other areas of official state action, we therefore have to address tensions among justice, security, and the scope of legal restrictions and regulations.
 This adds to the peculiarity of the justificatory questions surrounding public health: the exercise of public authority and the imposition of public sanctions and penalties in an area as deeply personal as an individual's health choices require strong justification.
-The same questions of trade-off between personal freedom and collective action that arise in the political arena thus arise for public health.
+The same questions of trade-off between personal freedom and collective action that arise in the political arena generally thus also arise for public health.
 It is in this context that concerns about paternalism typically emerge.

 Depending on the particular health challenge we are concerned with, the public in question can be more local or more global than a single country's population.
 National boundaries are relevant because policies and regulations are usually set by individual countries, and vary from country to country.
 They are also relevant for reasons having to do with government control: countries report their data about communicable disease outbreaks, burden of disease, and other health indicators to global institutions such as the World Health Organization (WHO) on a voluntary basis.
-Although International Health Regulations to which 194 countries are signatories provide an international structure for global public health, as with much international law and regulation, enforcement mechanisms are weak.
+Although International Health Regulations to which 196 countries (WHO 2014) are signatories provide an international structure for global public health, as with much international law and regulation, enforcement mechanisms are weak.
 It is not clear what the moral implications of these practical limitations should be for public health.
 The structure of the problem is similar to environmental challenges such as air pollution and global warming: determinants of ill health are not restricted by national boundaries, and we are all ultimately connected to each other's health status, at least in some ways.
-But more importantly, citizens in the developed world are arguably causally connected to some health deprivations in the developing world, for example by upholding restrictions on the production and distribution of generics that hinder the containment of easily treatable diseases in poor countries (Pogge 2002).
-This gives public health, and therefore public health ethics, a unique and very interesting location vis-à-vis discussions of global justice, our duties to the distant poor, and the need for global cooperation to address common problems (Holland 2007).
+But more importantly, citizens in the developed world are arguably causally connected to some health deprivations in the developing world, for example by upholding restrictions on the production and distribution of generics that hinder the containment of easily treatable diseases in poor countries (Pogge 2002; Grover, Citro, Mankad & Lander 2012).
+This gives public health, and therefore public health ethics, a special and very interesting location vis-à-vis discussions of global justice, our duties to the distant poor, and the need for global cooperation to address common problems (Holland 2007).

 Another issue that comes up in this connection is the following: are “public” and “population” interchangeable terms to designate the entity whose health we are concerned with?
 Is there a significant conceptual difference, a difference in moral valence, or a difference in attitude and orientation between public health ethics on the one hand, and population-level health ethics on the other?
 The literature presents three general ways of denoting the object of public health: community, the public, and populations.
 In one sense, the most morally laden manner of designating those who are subject to, and benefit from, public health measures, is to think about them as a community (Beauchamp & Steinbock 1999).
-Reference to “community” implies a uniform group, usually with a shared language, culture, history, and geographical location.
+Reference to “community” implies a cohesive group, usually with a shared language, culture, history, and geographical location.
 Characterizing the concern of public health as being the health of the community renders more natural (and possibly more plausible) appeal to the common good as a way of justifying public health interventions.
 Reference to “the public” shares some of those same features but tends to be less morally laden.
 This is in part because “the public” is somewhat more anonymous than “the community” and does not necessarily signal a tight cultural connection.
 Rather, it connotes a relatively discrete unit with some common institutions and usually a shared political life.
 Thus, references to the public as well as to the community may encourage the perception that the good we are seeking to advance is that of a geographically bounded unit, with community connoting stronger cultural associations, and public connoting some kind of official political unit such as a state or a country.

 Characterizing the health we are trying to advance as that of populations, by contrast, may minimize the implication that special shared features or characteristics are needed in order for a group of individuals to constitute a collective unit whose health can be of concern.
 Because of that, it may lend itself more readily to an internationalist, less inward-looking orientation: any population, regardless of nationality or geographic location, has health interests that ought to be attended to and advanced (Wikler & Brock 2007).
 Populations can be more local or more global than a community or the public.
-This way of speaking also may dilute the emphasis on national borders as a way of delineating the scope of concern, and provides more flexibility in the object of concern for public health.
+This way of speaking also may dilute the emphasis on national borders as a way of delineating the scope of concern and provides more flexibility in the object of concern for public health.
 In much the same way, discussion of global health, as opposed to international health, is seen as helpful in emphasizing a focus on the health needs of all, as opposed to a focus on international cooperation and the health needs of peoples in countries other than one's own.